Sanford Clark: Biography

-Clark's 1957 follow-up single, "The Cheat", gave him a second minor hit, peaking at No. 74 Pop.
+Clark's 1957 follow-up single, "A Cheat", gave him a second minor hit, peaking at No. 74 Pop.
 He and Dot Records' owner Randy Wood quarreled over the singer's image, and he eventually signed to Jamie Records in 1958, continuing to work with Hazlewood.
 In 1959 Clark recorded a song, "Son of a Gun", about the son of a western gunslinger.
 This song is also referenced in Keith Richards' book Life, published in October 2010.
 He credits the song as being one of the first songs he learned and performed on stage prior to forming the Rolling Stones.

 Moving to Hollywood, he recorded for several other labels and had several almost-comebacks; his 1964 version of Hazlewood's "Houston" was eclipsed by Dean Martin's version, and in 1965 he re-recorded "The Fool" with Waylon Jennings on guitar.
 Hazlewood, by now an established songwriter, signed Clark to his own label, LHI, on which Clark released "The Black Widow" b/w "The Son of Hickory Holler's Tramp" in 1967, and "Farm Labor Camp #2" and the album Return of the Fool in 1968.

 A few years later Clark left the music business and worked in construction, though he occasionally recorded in later decades on his own label, Desert Sun Records.